single-spa/single-spa.js.org/website/versioned_docs/version-5.x/recommended-setup.md

 Here are our recommendations:

 1. Each single-spa application should be an in-browser Javascript module.
-2. Large shared dependencies (ie, the react, vue, or angular libraries) should each be in-browser modules.
+2. Each large shared-dependency (ie, the react, vue, or angular libraries) should also be an in-browser module.
 3. Everything else should be a build-time module.

 ## Import Maps